Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 • Consult with County Counsel to determine that the conviction qualifies under the provisions of WIC 16507.
 If so, proceed as follows.

-2. Request that the Unit Clerk complete and submit the CDRC 1707 and provide him/her with the following information on the parent:
+2. Request that the Unit Clerk complete and submit the CDRC 1707 and provide them with the following information on the parent:

 • Full Name